Skip to main content

 enum: SALE, FEE, REFUND, TRANSFER, DISPUTE, PAYOUT

-Explains the type of transaction that took place but maps the various transactionTypeDetail to a simplified Primer type.
+Explains the type of transaction that took place but maps the various transactionTypeDetail values to a simplified Primer type.

 direction